 Other Health & Clinical Sciences Schools in Virginia

-In 2020-2021, 292 students earned their Other Health Professions and Related Clinical Sciences degrees in VA.
+272 students earned Other Health Professions and Related Clinical Sciences degrees in Virginia in the <nil> year.

 As a degree choice, Other Health & Clinical Sciences is the 12th most popular major in the state.